Eye color: Brown

 In many parts of the world, it is nearly the only iris color present.
 Brown eyes are common in Europe, East Asia, Southeast Asia, Central Asia, South Asia, West Asia, Oceania, West Africa and the Americas.
-Dark-pigmented brown eyes are the most common variant of brown eyes due to it being found in various parts of the world such as the Americas, Africa, West Asia, South Asia, East Asia, Southeast Asia, Central Asia, Oceania, and Europe.
-Light or medium-pigmented brown eyes can also be commonly found in Europe, among the Americas, and parts of Central Asia, West Asia, South Asia, and East Africa.
-Light brown eyes bordering amber and hazel coloration are more common in Europe, but can also be observed in East Asia, Southeast Asia, North Africa and East Africa.
+Dark-pigmented brown eyes, bordering on black, are the most common variant of brown eyes due to it being found in various parts of the world such as the Americas, Africa, West Asia, South Asia, East Asia, Southeast Asia, Central Asia, Oceania, and Europe.
+Light or medium-pigmented brown eyes, often bordering on hazel, can also be commonly found in Europe and in the Americas, particularly amongst European descendants, and in smaller numbers in parts of Central Asia, West Asia, South Asia, and East Africa.